Oil and Gas Terms Beginning with “P” — Page 2

 (noun) A mechanical tool run on wireline, slickline, or sucker rods inside the production tubing to remove accumulated paraffin wax deposits from the inner wall, restoring the full bore diameter and maintaining… Read more →

-A downhole tool, generally run on slickline, used to remove paraffin and soft wax deposits from the internal wall of productiontubulars and completion equipment.
-Read more →
+A paraffin scratcher is a downhole tool, generally run on slickline , used to mechanically remove paraffin and soft wax deposits from the internal wall of production tubulars and completion equipment.
+Paraffin is the… Read more →

-Pertaining to a method of seismic inversion to separate wavefields by iteratively developing a model of the data that conforms to the recorded data.
-Parametric inversion is used in processing vertical seismic profile… Read more →
+Parametric refers to a class of seismic inversion algorithms used to separate overlapping wavefields by iteratively building a parameterized model of the data that fits the recorded traces.
+The technique is most… Read more →

 A marine flooding surface or its correlative surface.
 Read more →